angr/angr/README.md

 angr is a platform-agnostic binary analysis framework developed by the Computer Security Lab at UC Santa Barbara and their associated CTF team, Shellphish.

+# What?

+Angr is a suite of python libraries that let you load a binary and do a lot of cool things to it:

+- Disassembly and intermediate-representation lifting
+- Program instrumentation
+- Symbolic execution
+- Control-flow analysis
+- Data-dependency analysis
+- Value-set analysis (VSA)

+The most common angr operation is loading a binary: `p = angr.Program('/bin/bash')` If you do this in IPython, you can use tab-autocomplete to browse the top-level-accessable methods and their docstrings.

-For information about how to use angr, consult the [angr-doc](https://github.com/angr/angr-doc) repository.
+For more information about how to use angr, consult the [angr-doc](https://github.com/angr/angr-doc) repository.
+Several examples of using angr to solve CTF challenges can be found [here](https://github.com/angr/angr-doc/blob/master/examples.md).

 # Installation